Free State of Prussia: Separatist tendencies and the threat of dissolution

-Prussia's continued existence was by no means assured in the aftermath of the revolution.
-In the Rhine Province, the advisory council of the Catholic Centre Party, fearing a dictatorship of the proletariat, called on 4 December 1918 for the formation of a Rhineland-Westphalian republic independent of Prussia.
-In the Province of Hanover, 100,000 people signed an appeal for territorial autonomy.
-In Silesia too there were efforts to form an independent state.
+Prussia's continued existence as a state was by no means assured in the aftermath of the revolution.
+In the Rhine Province, the advisory council of the Catholic Centre Party, fearing a dictatorship of the proletariat, on 4 December 1918 called for the formation of a Rhineland-Westphalian republic independent of Prussia.
+In the Province of Hanover, 600,000 people signed an appeal for territorial autonomy.
+In Silesia too, there were efforts to form an independent state.
 In the eastern provinces, a revolt broke out at Christmas 1918 with the aim of restoring a Polish state.
 The movement soon encompassed the entire Province of Posen and eventually took on the character of a guerrilla war.

-Even for many supporters of the Republic, Prussian dominance seemed a dangerous burden for the Reich.
-Hugo Preuß, author of the draft version of the Weimar Constitution, originally envisaged breaking Prussia into various smaller states.
+Even for many supporters of the Republic, Prussian dominance seemed a dangerous burden.
+Hugo Preuss, author of the draft version of the Weimar Constitution, originally envisaged breaking Prussia into smaller states.
 Given Prussian dominance in the former empire, there was sympathy for the idea.
-Otto Landsberg (MSPD) of the Council of the People's Deputies commented, "Prussia occupied its position with the sword and that sword is broken.
+Otto Landsberg (MSPD) of the Council of the People's Deputies commented, "Prussia occupied its position with the sword, and that sword is broken.
 If Germany is to live, Prussia in its present form must die."

-The new socialist government of Prussia was opposed to such a move.
-On 23 January 1919 participants in an emergency meeting of the central council and the provisional government spoke out against Prussia's dissolution.
-With the Centre Party abstaining, the State Assembly during its first sessions adopted a resolution against a possible breakup of Prussia.
-Aside from a few exceptions, which included Friedrich Ebert, there was little support for it even among the Council of the People's Deputies at the Reich level because it was seen as the first step toward the secession of the Rhineland from the Reich.
+The new socialist government of Prussia was opposed any changes in the state's composition.
+On 23 January 1919, participants at an emergency meeting of the central council and the provisional government spoke out against dissolution.
+With the Centre Party abstaining, the State Assembly (see next section) adopted a resolution against a possible breakup.
+Friedrich Ebert was one of the few members of the Council of the People's Deputies who supported the idea.
+Most, however, saw it as the first step toward the secession of the Rhineland from Germany.

 The mood in Prussia was more uncertain.
-In December 1919 the State Assembly passed a resolution by 210 votes to 32 that stated: "As the largest of the German states, Prussia views its first duty to be an attempt to see whether the creation of a unified German state cannot be achieved."
+In December 1919, the State Assembly passed a resolution by 210 votes to 32 that stated: "As the largest of the German states, Prussia views its first duty to be an attempt to see whether the creation of a unified German nation can now be achieved."

 State Assembly and coalition government

 SPD poster for the 1919 election to the constitutional Prussian State Assembly.
 It reads: "Women!
 Equal rights.
-Equal obligations.
+Equal duties.
 Vote Social Democratic!"

-On 26 January 1919, one week after the 1919 German federal election, elections were held for the constituent Prussian State Assembly.
-During the campaign, reaching out to female voters, who were going to the polls for the first time, played an important role.
+On 26 January 1919, one week after the 1919 German federal election, an election was held for the Prussian State Assembly, which was to write a new constitution for Prussia.
+Reaching out to female voters, who were going to the polls for the first time, played an important role in the campaign.
 In Catholic regions of the state, Hoffmann's anti-clerical school program helped the Centre Party to mobilize its voter base.
 The MSPD emerged as the strongest party, followed by the Centre and the German Democratic Party (DDP).
 The Assembly met for the first time on 13 March 1919, during the final days of the violent Berlin March battles and the Ruhr uprising.